 But we’re not overhyping, we truly mean it when we say that HTTPS is not something you can let slip these days.
 Here are the main reasons why, in a nutshell:

-- Data Security Risk – the main job of an SSL is to encrypt the info travelling from a customer’s browser (such as them typing in credit card details, address and phone number during an online shop) to your website server.
+- Data Security Risk – the main job of an SSL is to encrypt the info traveling from a customer’s browser (such as them typing in credit card details, address and phone number during an online shop) to your website server.
 This is private data, it needs to be protected to no-one but the customer and the website Admin can sneak a peek.
 Learn more: Understanding How SSL Encryption Works.

 - Red Flag in Search Results – Google is leading the way in zero tolerance of websites that don’t have SSL protection.
 They now get flagged as ‘Not secure’.
 This happens not just for failing to buy an SSL Certificate for a website, but soon also for non-encrypted content embedded in the site too, like streaming video or audio.
 Learn more: Google Gets Even Stricter About HTTPS.